-If you would like to discuss anything within this privacy notice or have a concern about the way we are collecting or using your personal data, we request that you raise your concern with the School Business Manager in the first instance.
+If you would like to discuss anything within this privacy notice or have a concern about the way we are collecting or using your personal data, we request that you raise your concern with the school business manager in the first instance.

 We have appointed a data protection officer (DPO) to oversee compliance with data protection and this privacy notice.
-If you have any questions about how we handle your personal information which cannot be resolve by the School Business Manager, then you can contact the DPO on the details below:
+If you have any questions about how we handle your personal information which cannot be resolved by [NAME], then you can contact the DPO on the details below:

-Data Protection Officer: Judicium Consulting Limited

-Address: 72 Cannon Street, London, EC4N 6AE

 Email: dataservices@judicium.com

 Web: www.judiciumeducation.co.uk

-Lead Contact: Craig Stilwell